-We have historically devoted substantially all our efforts toward research and development and have never earned revenue from commercial sales of our products.
+We have historically devoted all our efforts toward research and development and have never earned revenue from commercial sales of our products.
 We expect to continue to incur additional substantial losses in the foreseeable future as a result of our research and development programs and from general and administrative costs associated with our operations.
-However, we believe that our existing cash and cash equivalents of approximately \$87 million as of March 31, 2022 will be sufficient to allow us to fund our operations through the primary read out of the OraGrowtH210 and OraGrowtH212 Trials for patients with idiopathic (moderate) PGHD and for at least 12 months from the filing date of this Quarterly Report.
+However, we believe that our existing cash and cash equivalents of approximately \$79.5 million as of June 30, 2022 will be sufficient to support operations into the second quarter of 2024, inclusive of the primary read out of the OraGrowtH210 and OraGrowtH212 Trials for patients with idiopathic (moderate) PGHD and for at least 12 months from the filing date of this Quarterly Report.